puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/variables.md

 }
 {% endhighlight %}

-Great job!
+Now that we have a manifest, let's test it on the VM.

+Remember to validate the syntax of the file, and to simulate the change using the `-noop` flag for the `puppet apply` command before you use `puppet apply` to make the required change on the system.

+Excellent!
 Take look at the file to see that the contents have been set as you intended:

 	cat /root/pangrams/fox.txt